HOUR 102 OF 336Natural Painkillers Coming Back

 At hour 102 of quitting smoking (day 5), nicotine has been completely cleared from your body.
-Endorphin System Recovering: Beta-endorphin levels in the arcuate nucleus are beginning to normalize.
-Physical discomforts feel magnified and emotional pain thresholds seem lower than normal.
-This is a normal and documented stage of smoking withdrawal.
+Beta-endorphin levels in the arcuate nucleus are beginning to normalize after years of cigarettes borrowing that system.
+Aches feel magnified and your tolerance for small irritations is low.
+This is temporary chemistry, not character.
+Movement raises endorphins directly; a brisk ten minutes beats waiting it out.

 WHAT'S HAPPENING IN YOUR BODY